eloblo/OOP_EX3/README.md

 * e size: returns the numbers of edges in the graph.
 * get mc: returns the numbers of changes done to the graph.
-* add node: adds a new node to the graph with the given key. if the node already exist, does nothing. return if the addition was successful.
+* add node: adds a new node to the graph with the given key. if the node already exist, does nothing. returns if the node was added.
-* remove node: removes the given node. return if the removal was successful. if the node didn't exist, does nothing.
+* remove node: removes the given node. returns if the node was removed. if the node didn't exist, does nothing.
 * get all v: return a dictionary containing all the graph's nodes.
-* add edge: create an edge between the 2 given nodes, weighing the given weight. if the edge already exist, does nothing. return if the addition was successful.
+* add edge: create an edge between the 2 given nodes, weighing the given weight. if the edge already exist, does nothing. return if the edge was added.
-* remove edge: removes the edge between the given nodes. return if the removal was successful. if the edge didn't exist, does nothing.
+* remove edge: removes the edge between the given nodes. return if the edge was removed. if the edge didn't exist, does nothing.
 * all in edges of: returns a dictionary containing all the edges ending in the given node.
 * all out edges of: returns a dictionary containing all the edges starting